 The bills are piling up.
 Debt collectors are calling.
 You and your spouse are constantly on edge.
 You didn’t ask to be hurt on the job.
 You work hard–always have–and you give 110 percent to your job.
 So why is it you are taking the financial hit for a workplace injury?

-These are just two examples of possible financial compensation available to you.
+These are just a few examples of possible financial compensation available to you.
 Having an attorney in these cases is very important.
 Simply relying on your company’s lawyer is not enough.
-It is always impetrative that you have someone who is working on your behalf–and your behalf alone–when you have been hurt.
+It is always imperative that you have someone working on your behalf–and your behalf alone–when you have been hurt.
 Talking with an attorney is never a bad idea, and there is no cost for the initial visit.

 Knowing your options for claiming compensation after being injured on the job is essential to obtain the benefits you deserve.
 While workers’ comp laws are complicated in California, KCNS Law Group’s workers’ compensation attorneys bring over 40 years of combined experience to help you navigate this challenging time.
 Schedule a free consultation with our skilled legal professionals to evaluate your case and discover each source you may be able to pursue compensation.

 To discuss your situation with one of our workers’ comp attorneys, schedule your free consultation by calling (818) 937-9255 or completing a contact form today.